- Classic IGT slot game

 Sometimes referred to as the Virgin of the Rocks, this painting is believed to have been created in 1483 by da Vinci, in collaboration with Evangelista and Ambrogio de Predis, specifically to be displayed in a church in Milan as part of a triptych.
 The painting addresses a legend that John the Baptist met with Jesus during exile from Egypt, with the Archangel Uriel requesting that Mary should take charge of John the Baptist, depicted as a baby to the left of Mary.

 For various reasons, the finished artwork was not to the liking of the people who had commissioned it, so another version was produced to hang in the designated space within the San Francesco Grande church chapel.
 The original version was purchased by Louis XII and added to France’s extensive collection of artwork, now housed permanently in the Louvre.

 Portrait of a Lady from the Court of Milan

-Also known as ‘La Belle Ferronniere’, after the ‘ferronniere’ or bejewelled chain worn across the lady’s forehead, there has been a degree of confusion over the subject of this portrait by da Vinci.
-The French word for ironmonger is ‘ferronnier’, and for this reason the portrait was believed to be of the daughter or wife of an ironmonger.
-According to popular legend, a mistress of King Francis I was believed to have been married to a gentleman known as ‘Le Ferron’, who deliberately became infected with syphilis so as to pass the disease on, via his wife, to the king.
+Also known as ‘La Belle Ferronniere’, after the ‘ferronniere’ or bejewelled chain worn across the Lady’s forehead, there has been a degree of confusion over the subject of this portrait by da Vinci.
+The French word for ironmonger is ‘ferronnier’, and for this reason, the picture was believed to be of the daughter or wife of an ironmonger.
+According to popular legend, a mistress of King Francis I was thought to have been married to a gentleman known as ‘Le Ferron’, who deliberately became infected with syphilis so as to pass the disease on, via his wife, to the king.